EricMarcantonio/node-ts-starter/README.md

 ## Node TypeScript Starter Template

-I created this template because I code a lot wit NodeJS, and I find myself having to do this often.
+I created this template because I code a lot with NodeJS, and I find myself having to do this often.

 :white_check_mark:	`ts-node`